 What is the difference between Stoneridge POA and the Wells Branch Neighborhood Association (WBNA)?

-The Stoneridge POA membership includes only the 135 property owners in our subdivision.
-Membership in the POA is not optional and is disclosed during the purchase of your property.
+The Stoneridge POA membership includes only the 132 property owners in the subdivision.
+Membership in the POA is mandatory.
+When a purchaser closes on their property, this information is disclosed and copies of governing documents, and the Assessment schedule, are provided to the purchaser by the title company.
 The Wells Branch Neighborhood Association is a social/civic organization that includes all addresses in Wells Branch.
 The WBNA publishes their own monthly newsletter.
-Joining the WBNA (and paying the annual membership fee) is totally optional.
+Joining the WBNA (and paying the annual membership fee) is optional.
 That membership fee is not applied to the Stoneridge POA.

 Has the neighborhood always been known as Stoneridge?

-No. The Association was formed by the developer (Wells Branch Joint Venture) and initially called Wells Branch Residential POA Inc., which remains the association's legal name.
-In 1999, on completion of the home building, the developer turned the association over to the homeowners.
+The Association was formed by the developer (Wells Branch Joint Venture) and initially called Wells Branch Residential POA Inc., In 1999, at completion of the home building, the developer turned the association over to the homeowners.
 The Stoneridge name was adopted by a vote of the members at the 2001 Annual Meeting to distinguish it from the greater Wells Branch area.
-That is the name under which the association commonly does business.
+In 2022, the Bylaws were amended and the POA is now the Wells Branch Residential Property Owners Association, Inc, d/b/a Stoneridge Wells Branch, Property Owners Association.

-I already pay taxes to the Municipal Utility District, so why do I have to pay POA dues?
+Do I pay taxes to the Municipal Utility District and pay the POA assessment?

 The MUD is responsible for the water service, flood control, garbage pickup and maintenance of the parks and trails throughout the entire Wells Branch area.
-They do not maintain the landscaping, fences and walls that are contained inside many of the various subdivisions and neighborhoods throughout Wells Branch.
+They do not maintain the landscaping, irrigation systems, common areas or fences that are contained inside many of the various subdivisions and neighborhoods throughout Wells Branch.
+Travis County maintains the bridge.

-What areas is the Stoneridge POA responsible for?
+For what areas is the Stoneridge POA responsible?

 Stoneridge includes Ploverville Dr. east of Wells Port Drive, Bescott Drive, Purslane Meadow Trail, Rose Pavonia Place, Parralena Lane, and Camas Drive.
 All of the homes on these streets are members of the Stoneridge POA.
-The POA maintains the common landscape property areas along Wells Port, the entrance walls, fences, signs, and flower beds on Cervin and Ploverville.
-The Association maintains two property easements on Camas Drive.
+The POA maintains the common landscape property areas along Wells Port, the entrance walls, fences, signs, and flower beds on Cervin and Ploverville, and a property easement on Camas Drive.

 When did I join the Stoneridge POA?

-Every property owner becomes a member of the Association when they purchased their home.
-At the closing of your home purchase, buyers are notified in a document called “Planned Unit Development Rider”.
-This document informs the property owner, that you are responsible for payment of a recurring assessment (dues).
+Every property owner becomes a member of the Association when they purchase their home.
+At the closing of your home purchase, buyers are notified in a document titled “Planned Unit Development Rider”.
+This document informs the property owner, that she/he is responsible for payment of a Annual Assessment. (sometimes referred to as "dues").

 There are two types:

-- Annual Assessment - often referred to as "dues", this is the recurring amount each homeowner contributes to cover daily operations.
-It can be paid monthly or yearly.
-Current dues are $240 per year ($20/month).
+- Annual Assessment - often referred to as "dues", this is the recurring yearly amount each homeowner contributes to cover daily operations.
+It is due in January of each year.

-- Special Assessment - a one-time fee shared among all owners to pay for an unexpected HOA expense that the normal budget and financial reserves cannot cover.
-To date, Stoneridge has never issued a special assessment.
+- Special Assessment - a one-time fee shared among all owners to pay for an unexpected POA expense that the normal budget and financial reserves cannot cover.

 How does this amount compare with other neighborhood associations?

-The Bishop Company is a homeowner property management company that is retained by the Association.
-They collect dues and maintain the accounting and expenses for the Association.
-They also send enforcement letters regarding violations of the Covenants and Deed Restrictions.
-Concerns regarding possible violation of the Covenants may be made directly to the Bishop Company
+CSA Management, Inc. is a homeowner property management company that is retained by the Association.
+It acts as the "treasurer".
+It is also the registered agent for service for the POA.
+The company collects assessments and does the accounting for the Association.
+They also send enforcement letters regarding violations of the Covenants, Conditions and Rules (CCRs) and the Deed Restrictions.
+Homeowners may send inquires directly to CSA Management, Inc. The Assessment is due on January 1st.

 What happens if a lien is placed on my property?A property lien is placed only when other options to collect dues have been ignored.
-It is hoped that all members take their obligations and responsibility to the Association seriously.
 A property lien is a legal action taken to protect the Association.
-Once a lien is filed by the Association, the property cannot be sold or refinanced without settlement of all debts that are owed.
-The removal of the lien must be filed with the Travis County Courts, and all legal expenses and attorney fees incurred by the Association must be paid by the property owner.
-The accumulation of dues will continue until all debts and obligations in arrear are fully paid.
+Once a lien is filed by the Association attorney, the property cannot be sold or refinanced without settlement of all debts that are owed.
+The removal of the lien must be filed with the Travis County Courts, and all fines, legal expenses and attorney fees incurred by the Association must be paid by the property owner.
+The accumulation of dues will continue until all debts and obligations in arrears are fully paid.

 Are the Board of Directors (BOD) and Officers of the Association paid?

-No. All of the BOD and Officers serve on a voluntary basis.
+No. All of the BOD and Officers are volunteers.
 They are elected each year at the Annual Meeting and donate their time and efforts to the neighborhood.

-Every property owner is eligible to cast one vote for each property lot that they own.
-Each property owner is also eligible to run for any of the 3 Board of Directors positions.
+There is one vote allowed for each property address.
+Each property owner is also eligible to run for any of the three Board of Directors positions.